skjolber/aotc-gradle-plugin/README.md

 -XX:+UnlockExperimentalVMOptions -XX:+EnableJVMCI -XX:+UseJVMCICompiler
 ```

 Some people are running the new Graal JIT compiler in production (see links).
 The natural step after AOT compilation is going to [GraalVM] for a fully native runtime with its Substrate VM.
-GraalVM is however not yet production ready and in addition many libraries will need some adjustments to work 100% as well.
+GraalVM is however not yet production ready for Java 11 and in addition many libraries will need some adjustments to work 100% as well.

 ### Verifying compiled library
 For re-running the unit test with the compiled library enabled, for example after first running